liqd/adhocracy-plus/docs/notifications.md

 ### Models

+- contained in  `apps/notifications/models`
-- Introduced a Notification Model as well as NotificationType model, in `apps/notifications/models`
+- Notification Model with attributes such as:
+    -
+- NotificationChannel (in-app vs email)
+- NotificationCategory
-- NotificationSettings model added
+- NotificationSettings model - user preferences for which notifications they should receive)

 ### Strategy Pattern Implementation

 The system uses a strategy pattern to handle different notification types.

 A strategy contains the following functions